Folsom News

 “That kind of moved us to move us to where that growth is coming, and it’s coming up to the east area,” Executive Director of Facilities Development Craig Rouse said at the Thursday night school board meeting.

-It costs $85 million to $100 million to build an elementary school, according to Griffin.
-The school district is working with home construction company Lennar to acquire the Rocky Ridge Elementary School site.
+It will cost between $65 million and $68 million to build Rocky Ridge Elementary School, according to Griffin.
+The school district is working with home construction company Lennar to acquire the site.
 Griffin said the district is putting a hold on purchasing the Granite Springs Elementary site until residential construction starts.

 “By engaging early with the city, the district can obtain land parcels located in developing regions that also meet environmental suitability requirements for school construction,” Griffin said.
 “Once sites are identified, the district works directly with developers to negotiate and finalize land purchases.”